-The Pathogen Box is supplied free of charge
+The Pathogen Box is no longer available.

 Publication in an open access journal is strongly encouraged.
 In the interest of increasing collaboration between researchers, MMV will list the names and contact details of the requestors and those who have reported or published data on the website.

 When you request the box please ensure that you have the resources in place to test it.
 Challenge grants are only occasionally available to support scientists from disease endemic countries to test these collections.
 Any related information will be shared on this website.

 Screens carried out on the compounds in the Pathogen Box before launch